pcs-publishing/react-form-builder-core/README.md

   toolType: 'text_field', // a unique tool type value
   title: 'Text Field', // The human readable name of the tool
   icon: <i>TEXT</i>, // A React element that renders an icon for the tool
-  options: { // The options object represents the default options for the tool, on tool render each option is passed at a prop to the tool component
+  options: { // The options object represents the default options for the tool, on tool render each option is passed as a prop to the tool component
     label: 'Default Label'
   },
   component: TextField // The component to render for an instance of this tool